Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Hurricane Season: Officially June 1 to November 30.
 September and October are historically the most active.
 Travelers visiting then monitor forecasts and consider travel insurance covering trip cancellation due to hurricanes.
 Hotels and authorities have severe weather procedures.

 Sargassum Seaweed: Large amounts can wash ashore, typically March to September.
 Its presence is highly variable.
-While visually unappealing and odorous, many hotels and beach clubs clean their beach fronts daily.
+While visually unappealing and odorous, numerous hotels and beach clubs clean their beach fronts daily.
 Some beaches might experience more impact than others.

 June 1 - November 30

-Monitor forecasts and consider travel insurance.
+Keep an eye on the forecast and consider travel insurance.

 September & October